jchrom/trelloR/README.md

 ## Step 1: Authorize your API access

 Before you can start using the Trello API, you need to authorize an "app".
 An app uses a secure "token" to communicate with the Trello API.
-This process will allow you to retrieve private data only you have the access to.
+This will allow you to retrieve private data only you have the access to.

 To create a token, visit <https://trello.com/app-key> and get your developer key and secret.
 Then, use the `get_token()` function to create a token for your project.
 This will also trigger first-time authorization (you only have to do it once):